NateLevin1/bp-plugins/README.md

 # go to the right directory
 cd C:\Path\To\bp-plugins

-# create a new branch
-git branch some-name-to-describe-the-changes-in-the-pr
-# switch to that branch
-git checkout my-branch

 # Now, go to your editor and make some changes!

 # If you added new files you will need to run: